John Joe Nevin: Professional career

 Having announced the previous year that he planned on turning professional, Nevin finally did so in 2013.

 Speaking on 22 October, he said "This is the next step for me.
 I've done everything I wanted to do in the amateur business, if I could change the colour of the Olympic medal I would but that's done and now it's time to move on and hopefully bring back a world title to Ireland."
 Nevin signed a management deal with a business sports partnership that includes GreenBlood Boxing from Philadelphia and Berkley Sports & Media from London.

 Nevin made his professional debut in a super featherweight bout on 17 March 2014 against Alberto Candelaria, winning by unanimous decision.

+After a five year break from the sport he returned to fighting in August 2024 with a points victory over Jose Hernandez Flores.
+In February 2025 he defeated Gerson Escobar Romero in one round.
+Nevin moved his record to 17-0 in April 2025 defeating Jonathan Chavez after two rounds.

 Personal life

-He is married with two children.
+He is married with three children.

 Controversy

 Nevin has frequently attracted controversy through his involvement in several high profile public order incidents.
 In 2013, Nevin was arrested and charged following a drunken altercation with his father in a public street in Mullingar.

-In 2015, Nevin was barred from every public house in his home town of Mullingar by court order, following a violent fracas.